rwslinkman/articles/online-farm-data.md

 For my use case, I needed a way to build up history from a real time data API.
 Polling the API is definitely the way to go here.
 This could be perfectly set up with a cron job.
+Futhermore, it's by definition a background process, for which Serverless is very useful.
+All I want is to convert some farm data into my own data model.
+Translating data is a very good use case for Serverless, since you don't have to worry about the availability of the function.

+I considered setting up a Raspberry Pi to send HTTP requests to trigger my Serverless function.
-Running an external system to send triggers to my cloud function using HTTP seemed very error prone.
+Running an external system to send triggers to function seemed very error prone, though.
 So is there a way you can run a cron job in the cloud?
 It would really offload a lot of work for me, which is nice for a basic pet project like this.